Suh0161/aether-trading-agent/README.md

 ## Disclaimer

 **This software is for educational and research purposes only.
 Trading cryptocurrencies involves substantial risk of loss.
-Always test thoroughly on testnet before using real funds.
+Always test thoroughly with demo mode or testnet before using real funds.
 The authors are not responsible for any financial losses incurred while using this software.**

 ##  Acknowledgments